 Super lightweight?
 Yes.

 Duct Tape is ridiculously versatile and can come in handy during a number of situations!
+Definitely a more underrated road trip essential, I’d stock up on it if I were you.
 Get some for yourself here.

 You’re likely bringing more than a few things that use AA or AAA batteries.
 Thus, you should definitely bring along some extras to make sure all of your items stay charged up!